Do Hydrangeas Like Clay Soil? (How to Grow)

 Do Hydrangeas Like Clay Soil?

-Unlike other indoor plants, hydrangeas aren’t too picky about growing soil.
+Compared to other indoor plants, hydrangeas are more open about growing soil.

-Not all hydrangea plant varieties like clay soil.
-But, there are few prominent varieties like Smooth Hydrangea, Climbing Hydrangea and Bigleaf hydrangea plants that can be grown in clay soil.
+Not all hydrangea plant varieties like clay soil, but there are a few prominent varieties like Smooth Hydrangea, Climbing Hydrangea and Bigleaf hydrangea plants that can be grown in clay soil.

-But, without proper care and soil amendment, even these varieties can’t survive in clay soil.
+But, with proper care and soil amendment, even these varieties can survive in clay soil.

 Hydrangeas need well-drained soil to be able to drain excess water.
 If your garden consists of clay soil, you can prepare by adding soil amendments like organic matter to improve soil composition.

-Later in this article I’ll discuss about steps with which you can improve soil texture and draining ability.
+Later in this article, I’ll discuss the steps with which you can improve soil texture and draining ability.

-Before that, take a look at required soil pH to grow this ornamental plant.
+Before that, take a look at the required soil pH to grow this ornamental plant.

 Hydrangeas and Clay Soil pH

-Ideal soil pH to successfully grow hydrangeas ranges from 5.2 to 5.5.
-However, whatever can be the soil pH hydrangeas will grow.
+The ideal soil pH to successfully grow hydrangeas ranges from 5.2 to 5.5.
+However, whatever can be the soil pH, hydrangeas will grow.

-Depending of acidic soil, alkaline or neutral soil pH, hydrangea blooms different coloured flowers.
+Depending on acidic soil, alkaline or neutral soil pH, hydrangea blooms different coloured flowers.

-Anyway, it takes months to see different colored flowers.
+Anyway, it takes months to see different coloured flowers.

 Clay Soil Amendment: How to Improve?